 - Calumet College allocated amounts to award to Title IV eligible students registered on March 16, 2020 based on three primary factors.
 Those factors included financial need as determined by the FAFSA, full- or part-time status, and undergraduate/graduate status.
 The amounts awarded ranged from $200 to $1,000 based on these criteria.
 The grants were transferred via direct deposit to a student’s bank account or via check where banking information was not available.

 - Students were notified of the College’s plans to distribute the Emergency Financial Aid Grants via email and the College’s COVID information web-site.
 Students were advised of the intended uses of the emergency financial aid grants for expenses incurred related to the disruption of campus operations due to coronavirus.
-Grants to eligible undergraduate students were automatic.
-Grants to eligible graduate students require application.
+Grants to eligible undergraduate and graduate students were automatic.

 Office of Financial Aid